 This applies to all major appliances in your home.

 If you have an oven or range, clean it regularly.
+And if you have an AC, make sure to invest in its maintenance regularly, suggest AC installation experts at the Downtown Air and Heat.
 Keep flammable substances away from the appliance.
 Dryers and refrigerators should have enough space for air to circulate behind them.
 Plug appliances that are typically close to water sources like washing machines into GFCI-protected outlets.

 Place all wires away from heat sources and any place where they can trip over.
 If you receive an electrical shock from an appliance, have that appliance serviced immediately.